Documentation

 App Owner Responsibilities

 The installing role (often ACCOUNTADMIN) is the app owner.
 This role automatically inherits all application roles and can uninstall the app.
-Because Reseed creates a database, if you want to remove the app later, transfer ownership of the database and its objects to another role first.
+Because Reseed creates the RESEED_DATA database, if you want to remove the app later, transfer ownership of the database and its objects to another role first.
 Do not run DROP APPLICATION RESEED CASCADE, which would drop application-owned objects and delete the data.

 Step 3: Grant Application Roles